waqasbhatti/astrobase/README.md

   operations (converting fluxes to mags, decorrelation of light curves, filtering light curves, and fitting object centroids for eclipse analysis, etc.)

+- **[astrotess](astrobase/astrotess.py)**: contains functions for dealing with TESS 2-minute cadence light curves from STScI MAST (reading the FITS files, consolidating light curves for objects over sectors), and some basic operations (converting fluxes to mags, filtering light curves, etc.)

 - **[checkplot](astrobase/checkplot)**: contains functions to make
   checkplots: a grid of plots used to quickly decide if a period search for a